bleonardb3/DS_POT_05-09/Lab-5/README.md

 1. Click the `From URL` tab under `New Notebook`.
 1. Give the notebook a name in the `Name` field, for example `Machine Learning with SparkML` and optionally you can give it a description.
 1. In the Notebook URL field, use `https://github.com/bleonardb3/DS_POT_05-09/blob/master/Lab-5/Machine%20Learning%20with%20SparkML.ipynb`.
-1. Change the environment to be `Default Spark Python 3.5 XS (Driver with 1vCPU...`, then click the `Create Notebook` button on the bottom right of the screen.
+1. ###  WARNING MAKE SURE TO CHANGE THE ENVIRONMENT TO THE ONE WITH DEFAULT SPARK `Default Spark Python 3.5 XS environment`

 > <img src="https://github.com/bleonardb3/DS_POT_05-09/blob/master/Lab-5/images/CreateNotebook.png"/>